CodeSmell/aoc_2024/README.md

    # Test that Python can import your package (this verifies the editable install worked)
    python -c "from aoc2024.utils import read_input; print('Setup working!')"

-   # Verify pytest can find your tests
+   # Verify pytest can find and run your tests
    pytest --collect-only
+   pytest tests/ -v
    ```

 ## 💻 Development Workflow